voidash/PngMe/README.md

 - *chunk_type* : 4 byte chunk type code. consists usually ASICC A-Z and a-z letters 'ArYa' is a valid chunk_type
 - *chunk_data* : according to chunk type , it is the data bytes
 - *CRC* : Cyclic Redundancy Check

+#### Chunk Type (AaKb)
+Chunk Type is 4 byte array.
+ - First byte has ancillary bit : if that chunk is necessary or not (uppercase) = necessary ,
+ - Second byte has private bit: if uppercase public and is necessary
+ - Third bytes has Reserved bit : if uppercase means its This version of PNG
+ - Safe-to-Copy bit : if uppercase can't copy by photo editors , if lowercase can be copied